 The author was not university educated and in fact, ran away from school at age 16 after an argument over poetry.
 He was educated from there on by books and bohemians which is the educational equivalent of being raised by wolves.

-You are invited to the book launch on the 28th June 2018, 7:30pm, 4 Poynton Terrace, CBD Auckland (map below).
-The event will be held at the Audio Foundation, ‘Home of Independent & Adventurous Visions’, http://www.audiofoudation.org.
-It is located in the sub-basement of the Parisian Tie Factory down two flights of stairs (Poynton Terrace is off upper Pitt Street just above the central fire station).
+The book was launched on the 28th June 2018, 7:30pm, 4 Poynton Terrace, CBD Auckland at the Audio Foundation, ‘Home of Independent & Adventurous Visions’, http://www.audiofoudation.org.

 Most of these poems were written with specific Jazz tunes playing in my head.
 As I wrote each poem, the lines sang themselves into fragments, time was displaced and reharmonisation occurred.
 What started as one thing gradually became another.
 The other poems were written with the songs of place or the rhythms of the road as a guide.